Top alternative banks and apps to Revolut

 Revolut is best suited to those who want to send money abroad, as Chase doesn’t allow international payments.
 Revolut’s app is also more advanced than Chase’s and Revolut offers the opportunity to trade shares and buy cryptocurrencies.

 However, both accounts offer fee-free foreign transactions (although there are monthly limits with Revolut) and both accounts offer a round-ups feature, where your transactions are rounded up and the difference is transferred to a savings pot.
-But while Chase pays interest on this cash, Revolut doesn’t.
-Chase also offers interest on in-credit balances and you can earn cashback on your spending for the first 12 months.
+There’s an option to earn interest on this money with both providers.
+Chase also offers 1% cashback on your spending for the first 12 months.
 Finally, Chase offers FSCS protection, while Revolut doesn’t.

 Monese